 Responding to the consultation

-We will submit a response to this consultation after Full Council have approved it at the meeting on 21 July 2021.
+We have prepared a response to this consultation, which was approved at the Full Council meeting on 21 July 2021.